mnot/I-D/rfc5988bis/draft.md

 response media types that must be supported).

-Applications that wish to refer to a registered relation type with a URI {{RFC3986}} MAY do so by prepending "http://www.iana.org/assignments/relation/" to its name.
-Note that the resulting strings are not considered equivalent to the registered relation types by many processors, and SHOULD NOT be serialised unless the application using link relations specifically allows them.
+Applications that wish to refer to a registered relation type with a URI {{RFC3986}} MAY do so by prepending an application-specific base URI to its name.
+Note that the resulting strings will not be considered equivalent to the registered relation types by other processors, and SHOULD NOT be serialised unless the link application specifically allows them.

 ### Registering Link Relation Types {#procedure}